The Ha Giang Loop by Motorbike

 Our Motorcycles for the Ha Giang Loop

-Every bike is maintained by our in-house mechanics, with brakes, right tyres, and transmission checked daily.
-We also run evening inspections so everything’s ready for the next day’s ride.
-Our team carries spare tubes, a full toolkit, and a portable pump, while our local guides know where to find help even in the most remote spots.
+Every bike is maintained by our in-house mechanics with brakes, tyres and transmission checked daily.
+Evening inspections confirm each bike is ready for the next day’s ride.
+Our guides carry spare tubes, a full toolkit and a portable pump, and know where to find mechanical support even on the most remote sections of the loop.

 Ha Giang Motorbike Tour Prices 2026 (What Affects the Cost?)